 During the planning and design process for Keeyask, Manitoba Hydro and the Keeyask Cree Nations jointly identified and addressed concerns to avoid, reduce and mitigate project environmental effects.

-The project involves the lowest reservoir-level option among the feasible options, resulting in the least amount of flooding and operating with a small, one-metre range of reservoir levels.
+The project was built using the lowest reservoir-level option, resulting in the least amount of flooding and operating with a small, one-metre range of reservoir levels.

 Special precautions have been taken to minimize adverse impacts on fish populations (and even create positive effects, particularly for lake sturgeon) and other sensitive aquatic and terrestrial species and habitats.